nko5/hicapacity/README.md

 If you have feedback of any kind (you know, to tell us how awesome we are), we're easily found on the Twitters - [@mckayhdavis](https://twitter.com/mckayhdavis) [@ryankanno](https://twitter.com/ryankanno)

 ![DoAllTheThings](http://www.puravidamultimedia.com/wp-content/uploads/2013/09/image.png)

+## Why did you write the code this way?

+Because Internet.
+Also, because we're not actually Javascript developers.
+With that said, we'd love to take pull requests from all you amazing people out there.